EO (film): Plot

 EO is a donkey working for a Polish circus.
 He performs in an act with Kasandra, who loves and protects him.
-When Animal Rights activists help get the circus shut down, EO is taken away, and is brought to a horse stable to work.
-In the truck being transported, and at the stables, EO sees horses running free, and being pampered.
-After knocking over a shelf of trophies, EO is sent to a farm, where he seems depressed and won’t eat.
-He gives rides to children through woods, where trees continue to be cut down to create space for man.
+When Animal Rights activists help get the circus shut down, EO is taken away and brought to a horse stable to work.
+In the truck being transported, and at the stables, EO sees horses running free and being pampered.
+After knocking over a shelf of trophies, EO is sent to a farm, where he seems depressed and won't eat.
+He gives rides to children through woods, where trees are being cut down.

-One night Kasandra visits him, bringing him a carrot muffin for his birthday, and telling him “may all your dreams come true.”
+One night Kasandra visits him, bringing him a carrot muffin for his birthday, and telling him, "may all your dreams come true."
 When she leaves, EO gets through the fence and tries to follow her, getting lost.
 EO walks through the dark forest among various non-human life.
 Hunters with laser scopes begin shooting.
 EO observes a mortally wounded wolf.
-Sometime later EO walks through an empty town, and in a store window sees tropical fish in an aquarium.
-He ends up at a soccer game, and his baying distracts a penalty shot, angering the losing team.
+Sometime later, EO walks through an empty town, and in a store window sees tropical fish in an aquarium.
+He ends up at a soccer game, and his braying distracts a penalty shot, angering the losing team.
 The winning team takes EO with them to a local bar.
-That night, members of the losing team ransack the bar, and upon seeing EO, beat him, nearly to death.
-A four-legged, dog-like robot is seen moving through grass.
+That night, members of the losing team ransack the bar, and upon seeing EO, beat him nearly to death.
+A four-legged robot is seen struggling to successfully stand and right itself.

-EO is at an animal hospital, where a janitor questions why the Vet is trying to save him.
-Later EO is working at a fur factory where a man shocks and kills terrified foxes.
+EO is at an animal hospital, where a janitor questions why the vet is trying to save him.
+Later, EO is working at a fur factory where a man shocks and kills terrified foxes.
 EO kicks the man in the head, possibly killing him.
-EO is loaded into a truck with other animals, though he isn’t on the manifest.
-The driver, Mateo, stops at a rest stop, and gives food to a woman.
-An unknown figure slits Mateo’s throat.
-Nearby a priest named Vito is traveling to his family home, and sees EO tied to a pole, as the police investigate Mateo’s murder.
+EO is loaded into a truck with other animals, though he isn't on the manifest.
+The driver, Mateo, stops at a rest stop and gives food to a homeless woman who runs away after he suggests having sex with her.
+An unknown figure slits Mateo's throat.
+Nearby, a priest named Vito is traveling to his family home and sees EO tied to a pole, as the police investigate Mateo's murder.
 Vito takes EO with him.
 Like Kasandra, Vito talks to EO like a person, even admitting he has eaten donkey meat sausage.
-Vito and his step mother, The Countess, argue about Vito’s gambling.
-EO notices the gate into The Countess’ estate has opened, and he leaves.
+Vito and his stepmother, The Countess, argue about Vito's gambling then kiss.
+EO notices the gate into The Countess' estate has opened, and he leaves.
 EO walks over a stone bridge in front of a large dam, watching the water flow.
-Sometime later EO is with cows being led into a slaughterhouse.
-The screen goes to black, and we hear the sound of a captive bolt pistol.
+Sometime later, EO is with cows being led into a slaughterhouse.
+The screen goes to black, followed by the sound of a captive bolt pistol being fired, indicating EO has been slaughtered.